Nataliaa1994/Nataliaa1994/README.md

 Once upon the time, I have fallen in love with deep learning engineer.
 It took me months to learn to code.
 Nowadays, I am having fun with Python.
-I love math and code in Python.( I know R but Python is better for me). 👯 I’m looking to collaborate on other content creators.:D
+I love math and code in Python.( I know R but Python is better for me). 👯 I’m looking to collaborate on other content creators.

-#### Neural Networks and Deep Learning currently provide some of the most reliable image recognition, speech recognition, and Natural Language Processing solutions available.
+###### Neural Networks and Deep Learning currently provide some of the most reliable image recognition, speech recognition, and Natural Language Processing solutions available.